kohsuke/spark/docs/ss-migration-guide.md

 Many items of SQL migration can be applied when migrating Structured Streaming to higher versions.
 Please refer [Migration Guide: SQL, Datasets and DataFrame](sql-migration-guide.html).

+## Upgrading from Spark SQL 3.0 to 3.1

+- In Spark 3.1, it is not allowed to read streaming temp view via API `spark.table` and `spark.read.table`.
+You can use `spark.readStream.table` instead, or set the config `spark.sql.legacy.allowReadingStreamingTempViewInBatchAPI` to true to restore the old behavior.

 ## Upgrading from Structured Streaming 2.4 to 3.0

 - In Spark 3.0, Structured Streaming forces the source schema into nullable when file-based datasources such as text, json, csv, parquet and orc are used via `spark.readStream(...)`.
 Previously, it respected the nullability in source schema; however, it caused issues tricky to debug with NPE.
 To restore the previous behavior, set `spark.sql.streaming.fileSource.schema.forceNullable` to `false`.